EdwardSchaefer/Item-Catalog/README.md

 	10. Run catalog.py to run the application

+	11. If there is an error about missing the 'requests' module, install it with the following command:
+		"sudo apt-get install python-requests"

-	11. Navigate to localhost:5000 in your browser
+	12. Navigate to localhost:5000 in your browser

 #List of Files